Medically reviewed in May 2022

-There are different kinds of being alone.
+To clarify, there are different kinds of being alone.
 Some people are objectively socially isolated, in contact with few or no others.
 They may be alone by circumstance, or simply prefer to remain solitary.
+Being alone is not the same as being lonely.

-Other people feel alone.
-They are lonely, no matter where they find themselves.
+Some people feel lonely no matter where they find themselves—even in a crowded room.

 Either way, both loneliness and social isolation can take a toll on your mental and physical well-being.
 Eventually, even the most introverted among us may experience health complications such as stress, heart disease, dementia, and more.